daveaftershok/sitecore-test-run-on-publish/README.md

 This code requires cypress-node-api-windows (https://github.com/daveaftershok/cypress-node-api-windows) to be running.

-### To setup:
+## To setup:

-Pick the correct version of publish.js based on your Sitecore version.
+Pick the correct version of publish.js and overwrite the version in your sitecore solution.
+Pick the correct file based on your Sitecore version.
 If you version isn't support take the code from Sitecore 9 and update your sitecore\shell\Applications\Dialogs\Publish\publish.js with the code.

 ## To configure and run: